Samuel-de-Oliveira/Samuel-de-Oliveira/README.md

               'tkdocs.com': 'Since: 2020 (Learned more about TKinter)', 'meleu.sh (Yes this is a site XD)': 'Since 2020 (Learned about ShellScript)'}

-studySchools = {'Microcamp': '2019-2023 (Learned about Hardware and robotic)',
+studySchools = {'Microcamp': '2019-2023 (Learned about Hardware and Robotics)',
-                'PICjr': 'Since: 2023 (Learning about Mathematics for science initiation)'}
+                'PICjr': '2023 (Learning about Mathematics for science initiation)'}

 languages = {'Portuguese': 'Native language',
              'English': 'Intermediate',